burakboduroglu/koc_holding_ctrl_future/Week-1/h1_soft_skill.md

 - Deployment is the process of deploying the system.
 It is the process of deploying the system.

-#### Operate
+#### Operate - Maintain

-- Operate is the process of operating the system.
-It is the process of operating the system.
+- Operate - Maintain is the process of operating and maintaining the system.
+It is the process of operating and maintaining the system.